Wayne-Clarke/CSS-Editor/README.md

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed as Freeware [LICENSE.md](LICENSE.md) file for details